Alex-Kron/messenger/README.md

   >Client application is an *HTML* page designed using the *Bootstrap 4* framework and executing a *JS* connection script.
 ## Server application
 ### Get start
 The server application has been compiled into a *Docker image* so that it can be run anywhere.
-The image is available at the link [Docker Hub](https://hub.docker.com/repository/docker/krony/server/general "Server Image")
+The image is available at the link [Docker Hub](https://hub.docker.com/repository/docker/krony/server/general "Server Image").
 First of all download the image from docker hub:
 ```console
 docker pull krony/server:latest